 Denver benefits from a legacy of civic investment and progressive planning, and is seen as a national model for innovation in contemporary planning and design.
 Some of the biggest national and international names in the field, including Michael Graves, Daniel Libeskind, I.M.
 Pei, Philip Johnson, David Adjaye and Brad Cloepfil, have designed important buildings for the city.
 Gio Ponti’s only building in North America is the Denver Art Museum.

 Denver is a metroplex of 2.6 million people.
 It is the largest urban center in a 500-mile radius, and serves as the cultural, intellectual and economic capital of the expansive Rocky Mountain region.
-Added bonus: Colorado ranked #5 on Kiplinger's list of states with the biggest rate of job growth in 2013.
+Denver was ranked #1 in U.S. News and World Report's Real Estate section's "Top 20 Best Places to Live in the U.S." in 2016.
+Added bonus: Colorado ranked #9 on Kiplinger's list of states with the hottest job markets in 2016.